LuisRodriguez95/ChatSystem/README.md

   * Compile it using an IDE (Eclipse, Netbeans...) or the Shell
   * Run the Controller.java
 - `Functionalities`
-  * `Sign in` and `Sign u` modes to choose you your username and a password to protect it
+  * `Sign in` mode to choose your username and a status
   * Real time user connected list : Users send a periodic (2s) message on a multicast channel to advertise other users that they are connected.
 When they disconnect, they also send a message notifiying it.
   * Change your status so other users can see it